 TAI offers a $2,500 stipend for the semester for this position.

 HOW TO APPLY

-Please send an email briefly outlining your interest in the role together with your CV/resume and a brief (5 pages or less) writing sample to Alison Miranda, Senior Learning Officer firstname.lastname@example.org.
-Applications will be reviewed on a rolling basis.
+Please send an email briefly outlining your interest in the role together with your CV/resume and written work samples to email@example.com.
+We hire interns for summer, fall and winter and applications are reviewed on a rolling basis.